 Must of (must’ve)

-The nonsensical phrase must of comes from a mishearing of the contraction must’ve.
-Except in a few rare instances, must of always bears changing to must have.
+The usually nonsensical phrase must of comes from a mishearing of must’ve, the contraction of must have.

 One has to wonder how many drinks this man must of had to try and flirt with the wife of a 7-foot, heavily built monster of a man.
 [Los Angeles Times]